 Methods

-There are three phases to this research: (1) background research, (2) co-design, and (3) testing.
-These phases are completed one after the other with Lab4Living leading the second phase.
+There are three phases to this research: Background research, co-design and testing.
+Lab4Living led the second phase.

-The background research includes a documentary analysis, literature review and interviews.
-The documentary analysis will look at published policies within England to see how NHS Trusts involve patients and families in serious incident investigations.
-The review will explore the involvement of patients and families in serious incident investigations and decisions to litigate.
-Interviews with patients, families, investigators and healthcare staff will explore individual experiences.
-These three sources of data will be synthesised into draft program theories to support the co-design.
+The background research included a documentation analysis, literature review and interviews.
+The documentation analysis looked at published policies within England to see how NHS Trusts involved patients and families in serious incident investigations and decisions to litigate.
+Interviews with families, investigators and healthcare staff explored individual experiences.
+These three sources of date then formed the basis of a number of program theories to support the co-design.

-Co-Design work will bring together patients and families with direct experience, staff who have been investigated, staff who have investigated, staff at managerial levels, policy makers and researchers.
-We will facilitate three parallel co-design processes to involve patients and families in serious incident investigations, within (a) national (Healthcare Safety Investigation Branch: HSIB), (b) mental health and (c) acute care.
+The co-design element of the research brought together patients and families with direct experience, staff who had been investigated, staff who were involved in investigations, staff at managerial levels, policy makers and researchers.
+Three parallel co-design processes were facilitated involving patients and families in serious incident investigations within a) national (Healthcare Safety Investigation Branch) b) mental health c) acute care.

-Finally, in the testing phase of this project, we will:
+Finally, the testing phase of the project comprised of:

-- implement the prototype guidance and resources in 25 investigations across 5 organisations,
+- Implementation of the prototype guidance and resources in 25 investigations across 5 organisations

-- conduct a focused ethnography to assess feasibility, and
+- a focused ethnography to assess feasibility, and

-- explore stakeholder experiences, impact on learning, recommendations, actions, and decisions to litigate.
+- exploration of stakeholder experiences, impact on learning, recommendations, actions, and decisions to litigate.

 COVID Adaptation